Dragon Ball Super: Anime production

-Toei Animation producer Atsushi Kido previously worked on Dragon Ball Z for a brief time during the Freeza arc, while Fuji TV producer Osamu Nozaki said he has been a fan of the series since childhood.
-The Dragon Ball Super anime was originally directed by Kimitoshi Chioka.
+Toei Animation producer Atsushi Kido previously worked on Dragon Ball Z for a brief time during the Frieza arc, while Fuji TV producer Osamu Nozaki said he has been a fan of the series since childhood.
+The Dragon Ball Super anime was originally directed by Masatoshi Chioka.
 Morio Hatano, series director of Saint Seiya Omega (episodes #1–51), began sharing the series director credit with Chioka beginning with episode #28, before taking it over completely with #47.
 From episode #47 to #76, Morio Hatano shared the role of series director with Kōhei Hatano (no relation), another storyboard artist and episode director for the series.

 Masako Nozawa reprises her roles as Son Goku, Son Gohan, and Son Goten.
 Most of the original cast reprise their roles as well.
-However, Jōji Yanami's roles as Kaiō-sama and the narrator were indefinitely taken over by Naoki Tatsuta as of episode 12, so that Yanami could take medical leave.
+However, Jōji Yanami's roles as the North Kaio and the narrator were indefinitely taken over by Naoki Tatsuta as of episode 12, so that Yanami could take medical leave.
 Kōichi Yamadera and Masakazu Morita also return as Beerus and Whis, respectively.

 The first preview of the series aired on June 14, 2015, following episode 164 of Dragon Ball Z Kai.
 The next day, the main promotional image for Dragon Ball Super was added to its official website and unveiled two new characters, who were later revealed to be named Champa and Vados, respectively.
 A thirty-second trailer including the new characters was uploaded to the series' official website on June 26, 2015.

 The anime began airing on July 5, 2015, and was broadcast on Sundays at 9:00 a.m. on Fuji TV.
 On January 19, 2018, it was revealed that Super's timeslot would be replaced with GeGeGe no Kitarō starting on April 1, 2018.
 According to Amazon Japan, the final Blu-ray set indicated the series' end at episode 131.
 The series ended on March 25, 2018, with the conclusion of the "Universe Survival Saga".
-Fuji TV stated that no definite plans were made to either continue the series at a later date or discontinue it entirely.
+Fuji TV stated that there were no plans to continue the series.